Frederick William I of Prussia: Burial and reburials

 Frederick William died in 1740 at age 51 and was interred at the Garrison Church in Potsdam.
 During World War II, in order to protect it from advancing allied forces, Hitler ordered the king's coffin, as well as those of Frederick the Great and Paul von Hindenburg, into hiding, first to Berlin and later to a salt mine outside of Bernterode.
-The coffins were later discovered by occupying American forces, who re-interred the bodies in St. Elisabeth's Church in Marburg in 1946.
-In 1953 the coffin was moved to Burg Hohenzollern, where it remained until 1991, when it was finally laid to rest on the steps of the altar in the Kaiser Friedrich Mausoleum in the Church of Peace on the palace grounds of Sanssouci.
+The coffins were later discovered by occupying American forces, who re-interred the bodies in St. Elizabeth's Church, Marburg in 1946.
+In 1953 the coffin was moved to Hohenzollern Castle, where it remained until 1991, when it was finally laid to rest on the steps of the altar in the Kaiser Friedrich Mausoleum in the Church of Peace on the palace grounds of Sanssouci.
 The original black marble sarcophagus collapsed at Burg Hohenzollern—the current one is a copper copy.

 Relationship with Frederick II

 His eldest surviving son was Frederick II (Fritz), born in 1712.
 Frederick William wanted him to become a fine soldier.
 As a small child, Fritz was awakened each morning by the firing of a cannon.
 At the age of 6, he was given his own regiment of children to drill as cadets, and a year later, he was given a miniature arsenal.

+The love and affection Frederick William had for his heir initially was soon soured due to their increasingly different personalities.
+Frederick William ordered Fritz to undergo a minimal education, live a simple Protestant lifestyle, and focus on the Army and statesmanship as he had.
+However, the intellectual Fritz was more interested in music, books and French culture, which were forbidden by his father as decadent and unmanly.
+As Fritz's defiance for his father's rules increased, Frederick William would frequently beat or humiliate Fritz (he preferred his younger sibling Augustus William).
+Fritz was beaten for being thrown off a bolting horse and wearing gloves in cold weather.

+At age 16, Frederick seems to have embarked upon a youthful affair with Peter Karl Christoph von Keith, a 17-year-old page of his father.
+Rumors of the liaison spread in the court, and the "intimacy" between the two boys provoked the comments of his sister, Wilhelmine, who wrote, "Though I had noticed that he was on more familiar terms with this page than was proper in his position, I did not know how intimate the friendship was."
+Rumors finally reached King Frederick William, who cultivated an ideal of ultramasculinity in his court, and derided his son's supposedly effeminate tendencies.
+As a result, Keith was dismissed from his service to the king and sent away to a regiment by the Dutch border, while Frederick was sent to the king's hunting lodge at Königs Wusterhausen in order to "repent of his sin".